 The Sega Saturn (セガサターン), is a video game console manufactured by Sega and was the successor to the Sega Mega Drive/Genesis (as opposed to add-ons such as the Sega 32X and Mega-CD).
 Initially released in 1994, the Saturn was a 32-bit compact disc-based system, and was a key player in what is now widely known as the fifth generation of video game consoles.
 The Saturn was first released on November 22, 1994 in Japan, May 11, 1995 in North America, and July 8, 1995 in Europe.

 Depending on where you live, the Saturn could be described as either Sega's most successful console of all time (Japan) or one of their biggest commercial failures (North America).
 Despite being powerful for its time, its complex hardware and inability to meet rapidly evolving consumer expectations and demands put it in a distant third place in the Western world, but a combination of powerful 2D sprite rendering capabilities, ports of 3D arcade games and strong marketing campaign made the Saturn the most successful Sega console in Japan.
-Estimates for the total number of Saturns sold worldwide range from ten million to seventeen million.
+Estimates for the total number of Saturns sold worldwide range from 10 million to 17 million.

 The Saturn's main competitors were Sony's PlayStation released just a week after the Saturn in Japan, and the Nintendo 64 from September 1996.
 Its arcade counterpart was the Sega Titan Video (ST-V) system.
 It was replaced by the Sega Dreamcast in late 1998.

 The Sega Saturn is the successor to the Mega Drive, though as a video game system it is almost entirely different.
 It is a "32-bit" console, marketed in such a way that it appeared to be an evolution of the "16-bit" era of video gaming dominated by the Mega Drive and Super NES (which in turn succeeded the "8-bit" Master System and NES, respectively).